Vaccines for Dogs

 Do vaccines provide 100% protection?

 Maternally derived antibodies.
-As mentioned above, when a puppy is born and after it suckles its mother, it acquires a proportion of antibodies from the mother.
+As mentioned, when a puppy is born, and after it suckles its mother, it acquires some antibodies from the mother.
 A well-vaccinated female will transfer antibodies to her puppies for the diseases she has been vaccinated against, as well as any others she has acquired naturally.
-Such antibodies protect the pup against those diseases for the first two to three months of its life, the most critical time.
+Such antibodies protect the pup against those diseases for the first two to three months of its life - the most critical time.
 However, during this same period, the maternally derived antibodies can block the pup's ability to respond to vaccination.

-This blocking effect decreases as the maternal antibodies gradually disappear over those two to three months.
-A point in time is reached when vaccination can be successfully given.
+This blocking effect decreases as the maternal antibodies gradually disappear over two to three months, to a point when vaccination can be successfully given.
 Unfortunately, this point varies between pups, mainly because the amount of maternal antibodies that each pup receives is variable.
-This is a factor as to why most ’puppy programs’ involve a series of vaccinations, given two to four weeks apart.
+This maternal antibody factor is part of why most "puppy programs" involve a series of vaccinations, given two to four weeks apart.
 Maternal antibody interference has been a particular problem with canine parvovirus vaccination.

 Incomplete immune response.
-There is variation between dogs' immune systems.
+Dogs' immune systems vary.
 Some respond less well to vaccination, so immunity may be incomplete or shorter-lived than normal.
 Certain breeds and genetic lines have a tendency for such problems.

 Declining immunity.
-Without booster vaccinations or the natural boosting of immunity by sporadic exposure to the infectious agent in nature, immunity to the specific organism declines over time.
-This is particularly true in older dogs, and eventually, the immunity will be too low to prevent disease.
+Immunity to the specific organism declines over time, without booster vaccinations or the natural boosting of immunity by sporadic exposure to the infectious agent in nature.
+This decline is particularly evident in older dogs.
+Eventually, immunity will be too low to prevent disease.

 Immune suppression.
-Certain infections and some drugs, such as anti-cancer drugs, may cause a suppression of the immune system so that an otherwise well-vaccinated dog becomes susceptible to infection and disease if exposed.
+Certain infections and some drugs, such as anti-cancer drugs, may suppress the immune system so that an otherwise well-vaccinated dog becomes susceptible to infection and disease if exposed.

-The above are not the only reasons for vaccination failure, but they are the most common.
-It is important to keep in mind that not all vaccines are able to completely prevent illness; some vaccines are designed to decrease the severity of disease but the disease is still possible.
+It is important to remember that not all vaccines can completely prevent illness; some vaccines are designed to decrease the severity of disease but the disease is still possible.
 If you feel your dog has contracted an infection for which it has been vaccinated, let your veterinarian know.
 Tests can be done to establish why vaccination has failed to be protective.

 Related Articles